polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **What It Does**

 The macro does a lot, as noted below.
-It declares and implements various struct and enum, e.g.`Runtime`, `Event`, `Origin`, `Call`, `GenesisConfig` etc, and automatically implements various helper traits for these struct type.
-The macro also spit inserts logic of mapping different events and dispatchable calls from the overarching runtime back to a particular pallet.
+It declares and implements various struct and enum, e.g.`Runtime`, `Event`, `Origin`, `Call`, `GenesisConfig` etc, and implements various helper traits for these struct type.
+The macro also add logics of mapping different events and dispatchable calls from the overarching runtime back to a particular pallet.

 **Doc. and Example**